/

 Best for: Practices with limited storage capacity or lower regulatory reporting requirements.

-Comprehensive logging provides a granular audit trail of almost all user interactions within the system.
+Comprehensive logging, the shipped default, provides a granular audit trail of almost all user interactions within the system.

 Events captured: